Scarlyt — Comprehensive Rulebook

 - If a white card is drawn, add it to your hand.

-Phase 2: Play White Cards
+Phase 2: Play White Cards and/or Attack

 - Spells: Either target a defender (zone/single resolution) or target a specific creature/building card (Scorch, Missile).